-Kaplan University-Hagerstown, a private institution since 1938, offers four bachelor degrees, 12 associate degrees and three certificate programs in the areas of business, allied health, criminal justice, para-legal studies, graphic design, human services and information technology.
+Kaplan University-Hagerstown, a private institution since 1938, offers 13 master degree programs, 16 bachelor degrees, 10 associate degrees and three certificate programs in the areas of business, allied health, criminal justice, paralegal studies, graphic design, human services and information technology.
 Online and traditional, on-ground courses are available.

 Hagerstown Community College ("HCC"), founded in 1946, offers more than a hundred programs of study for university transfer or for immediate career preparation, as well as continuing education courses, workforce development, and adult basic education.
-Associate degrees, certificates and letters of recognition are awarded, including degrees and certificates in biotechnology, alternative energy technology and cybersecurity.
+Associate degrees, certificates and letters of recognition are awarded, including degrees and certificates in biotechnology, alternative energy technology and cyber security.
 HCC's business incubator, the Technical Innovation Center (TIC), is the largest, most comprehensive technology-based business incubator in Western Maryland.
 It provides space and other services and amenities to entrepreneurs, start-ups, and existing companies.
 TIC's facilities consist of office space, conference rooms and 4,000 square feet of biotech research labs.
-The college recently opened a five-story, 65,000 square foot Science, Technology, Engineering and Math (STEM) Building, renovated the Kepler Theater and added a Performing and Visual Arts Education Center.
+The college has a five-story, 65,000 square foot Science, Technology, Engineering and Math (STEM) Building, a recently renovated Kepler Theater and a Performing and Visual Arts Education Center.

-The County appropriated \$8,865,010 in its fiscal year 2012 operating budget for HCC.
+The County appropriated \$8,865,010 in its fiscal year 2013 operating budget for HCC.
 HCC receives the balance of its funding from student tuition, State grants, and other miscellaneous sources.
-In addition, the County appropriated \$1,275,800 in its capital budget for fiscal year 2012 for HCC projects.
+In addition, the County appropriated \$250,300 in its capital budget for fiscal year 2013 for HCC projects.

-University System of Maryland at Hagerstown ("USMH") opened in January 2005 and is located in historic downtown Hagerstown.
-USMH offers more than 20 undergraduate and graduate degree programs from Coppin State University, Frostburg State University, University of Maryland University College, University of Maryland, College Park, Towson University, and Salisbury University.
+University System of Maryland at Hagerstown ("USMH") opened in January 2005 and is located in Hagerstown's historic City Center.
+USMH is part of a regional system offering more than 20 undergraduate and graduate degree programs from five respected universities within the Maryland systems: Frostburg State University, University of Maryland University College, University of Maryland, College Park, Towson University, and Salisbury University.
+Students can complete a bachelor's degree or earn a master's degree.
+USMH also offers access to on-site academic advising, computer labs, and a full-service library.